alanwsmith/typing-rust.alanwsmith.com/src/introduction/status-line.md

 unrelated error message, you know why I built it.

 Understanding error messages is a critical part of learning a language.
-But, if you're not actively studdying how to read them, error messages from typos are a waste of time, energy, and motivation.
+But, they're best studied explicitly.
+During a tutorial, error messages from typos are a waste of time, energy, and motivation.

 #### NOTES